A Bayesian Optimization Approach to Machine Translation Reranking: Background

-Reranking with high-quality evaluation metrics has been shown to be highly effective at improving translation output \citep{freitag-etal-2022-high}, though it can skew results when the same metric is also used for evaluation \citep{kocmi2024wmt}.
+Reranking with high-quality evaluation metrics has been shown to be highly effective at improving translation output \citep{freitag-etal-2022-high}, though it can skew results when the same metric is also used for evaluation \citep{kocmi-etal-2024-findings}.
 Reranking performance improves as the number of candidates increases \citep{vernikos-popescu-belis-2024-dont} and when multiple scoring metrics are combined to form a stronger prediction \citep{fernandes-etal-2022-quality}.

-While such methods may be cost-prohibitive for large-scale deployment compared to beam search, they can be used in other parts of the MT development pipeline; high-quality predictions obtained from reranking are useful for knowledge distillation \citep{wang2024dontthrowawaydata} and self-training \citep{finkelstein2024mbrqefinetuningtrainingtime}.
+Reranking adds significant computational costs to prediction and may be prohibitive to use at test time, but it can be used to benefit LM training instead of test time prediction; high-quality predictions obtained from reranking can be used for knowledge distillation \citep{wang2024dontthrowawaydata} and self-training \citep{finkelstein2024mbrqefinetuningtrainingtime}.
+Such methods can improve the performance of an MT system without additional costs during test time.

 Previous work on efficient reranking for MT is relatively limited. \citet{fernandes-etal-2022-quality} and \citet{eikema-aziz-2022-sampling} perform a two-stage reranking by first pruning with a faster and noisier scoring function to a fixed size before evaluating the target score.
-There has been recent interest in efficient approximations for MBR \citep{cheng-vlachos-2023-faster,deguchi-etal-2024-centroid,trabelsi2024efficientminimumbayesrisk,vamvas-sennrich-2024-linear}, but these methods do not generalize to other scoring functions.
+There has been recent interest in efficient approximations for MBR \citep{cheng-vlachos-2023-faster,deguchi-etal-2024-centroid,trabelsi2024efficientminimumbayesrisk,vamvas-sennrich-2024-linear}, but these methods are not applicable to general scoring functions. \citep{singhal-etal-2023-eel} propose to represent the candidate space compactly in a lattice over which a token-level reranker can efficiently score many candidates.
+In this work, we attempt to address a more general setting: the reranking of candidate lists with arbitrary black-box scoring functions.